-When you are out there looking to buy a cheap car, you also have to make sure that your finance is a low-cost one.
+When you are out there looking to buy a new car, you also have to make sure that your finance is a low-cost one.
 You certainly won’t like to end up bearing heavier costs owing to higher interest rates.
 There are different kinds of car loans available under different categories and varying conditions.
 Three of the most popular ways of securing car finance is through:

 - Hire purchase